-Thanks to the internet, I learned that failing will lead you to greater success.
+Thanks to the internet, I learned that failure will lead you to greater success.
 If only I knew about it sooner than later.
 But I’m glad I know it now.

 I was binge-watching Hannah Ashton’s videos (#BossBabe) when I finally came to a realisation that not only can you be able to achieve your goals if you work hard to your best abilities and passion, you can become a better and more successful person if you faced your own fears.

 Yep, that’s right.
 Fear is the reason why some of us are never able to get to that end destination.
 Fear is the reason why we go in a different direction.
 And fear is the reason why we regret things in the future.